lostallmymoney/Razer_Mouse_Linux/README.md

 If there is an error about config files just copy it to your /home/.naga/

-Run in root if there is an error accessing the device, also look up naga debug it'll give all the info you need most of the time.
+Run in root if there is an error accessing the device.

 Map razer naga devices keys with the config file : `keyMap.txt` under `$HOME/.naga/`